johnelse/ocaml-webtest/README.md

 let sync_test3 () = assert_raises MyExn (exception_thrower ())
 ```

-Asynchronous test cases are functions of type `(unit -> unit) -> unit`.
-When
+Asynchronous test cases are functions of type
+`((unit -> unit) -> unit) -> unit`.
+When run they are passed a wrapper function
+which must be used to wrap any asynchronous code which should be triggered as
-run they are passed a callback function.
-In order to pass, an asynchronous test
+part of the test.
+In order to pass, an asynchronous test case should not only
-case should not only return cleanly, it should also make sure that this callback
+return cleanly, it should also make sure that the wrapped code runs
-function is called once the test is complete.
-Asynchronous test cases can be
+successfully.
+Asynchronous test cases can be used to check that an event handler
-used to check that an event handler associated with a Javascript object has been
+associated with a Javascript object has been called.
-called.

 An example of an asynchronous test case:

 ```
-let async_test callback =
+let async_test wrapper =
   let js_object = create_object () in

   js_object##onclose :=
-    Dom_html.handler (fun _  -> callback (); Js._false);
+    Dom_html.handler (fun _  -> wrapper (fun () ->
+      assert_true "Object has been closed" (is_closed js_object);
+      Js._false));

   js_object##close
 ```